Disciplinary Actions Search

 Most Recent Actions

-From the Winter 2024 Journal
+From the Spring 2025 Journal

 NOTE: More than 32,500 people are licensed to practice law in North Carolina.
 Some share the same or similar names.
 All public orders of discipline may be located on the State Bar’s website.